Racism in China: Anti-Muslim sentiment

 Recent studies contend that in contemporary China, some Han Chinese have attempted to legitimize and fuel anti-Muslim beliefs and biases by exploiting historical conflicts between the Han Chinese and Muslims, like the Northwest Hui Rebellion.
-Scholars and researchers have also argued that Western Islamophobia and the "War on Terror" have contributed to the mainstreaming of anti-Muslim sentiments and practices in China.
+Scholars and researchers have also argued that Western Islamophobia and the "war on terror" have contributed to the mainstreaming of anti-Muslim sentiments and practices in China.
 Recent studies have shown that Chinese news media coverage of Muslims and Islam is generally negative, in which portrayals of Muslims as dangerous and prone to terrorism, or as recipients of disproportionate aid from the government was common.
 Studies have also revealed that Chinese cyberspace contains much anti-Muslim rhetoric and that non-Muslim Chinese hold negative views towards Muslims and Islam.
 Discrimination against Muslims and sinicization of mosques have been reported.

-Middle Eastern youth in China who were interviewed by the Middle East Institute in 2018 generally did not encounter discrimination.
-However, a Yemeni national said that he received unfavorable reactions from some Chinese when he stated that he was a Muslim, something which he managed to overcome with time, especially after he made Chinese friends.
+Xinjiang conflict and persecution of the Uyghurs

-Persecution of Uyghurs in China
+The Chinese government and individual Han Chinese citizens have been accused of discrimination against and ethnic hatred towards the Uyghur minority.
+This was a reported cause of the July 2009 Ürümqi riots, which occurred largely along racial lines.
+Several Western media sources called them "race riots".
+According to The Atlantic in 2009, there was an unofficial Chinese policy of denying passports to Uyghurs until they reached retirement age, especially if they intended to leave the country for the pilgrimage to Mecca.

+According to academic David Tobin, since 2012, "Chinese education about Uyghurs tends to frame Uyghur identities as racialised, culturally external existential threats to be defeated by state violence or teaching them to be Chinese."
 Since 2014, the Chinese Communist Party under the leadership of the general secretaryship of Xi Jinping has pursued a policy which has led to the imprisonment of more than one million Muslims (the majority of them are Uyghurs) in secretive detention camps without any legal process.
 Critics of the policy have described it as the sinicization of Xinjiang and they have also called it an ethnocide or a cultural genocide, and many activists, NGOs, human rights organizations, government officials, and the U.S. government have called it a genocide.
 The Chinese government did not acknowledge the existence of these internment camps until 2018 and when it finally acknowledged their existence, it called them "vocational education and training centers" rather than internment camps.
 In 2019, the name of these camps was officially changed to "vocational training centers".
 From 2018 to 2019, despite the Chinese government's claim that most of the detainees had been released, the camps tripled in size.
-The Chinese Ambassador to the United States at the time, Cui Tiankai, stated that accusations of genocide which have been made by United States President Joe Biden and Secretary of State Antony Blinken are "inaccurate."